Last Updated on November 15, 2022 by Laura

 December is hitting my school library with the usual excitement of winter programs, parties, ski days, assemblies, gift making, and the unpredictability of schedules that can change at a moment’s notice!
+It can be a challenge to make sure your December library lessons are meaningful and engaging.
 I do love this time of year, especially now that I make sure I have extra Christmas picture books on hand to read aloud with fun lessons and activities!

 This post contains some affiliate links for your convenience.
 This means that if you click through and make a purchase, I may receive a small commission at no additional cost to you.
 Thank you for your support!